 Dr. Rossiter is currently studying historical geographies of outdoor recreation in the mountainous North Shore region of Vancouver, BC.

 Patricia Burke Wood and David A. Rossiter, Unstable Properties: Aboriginal Title and the Claim of British Columbia.
-Vancouver, BC: University of British Columbia Press, forthcoming 2022.
+Vancouver, BC: University of British Columbia Press, 2022.

 Articles and Chapters